madole/madole.github.io/source/_posts/2014-07-16-javascript-toolbox.markdown

 [Atom.io](http://atom.io)

-##Online JavaScript Playgrounds
+##Online Javascript Playgrounds

 ###Jsfiddle.net

-I like this webapp to test out exactly what happens in a particular scenario that you're not quite sure what way javascript will react.
+I like this webapp to test out exactly what happens in a particular scenario that you're not quite sure what way Javascript will react.
 Yesterday, I had a case during a code review I was doing where a setInterval as being assigned to a var and a clearInterval was being called a little later, but a deviation in the code path caused a second setInterval to be assigned to that same var.
 I had suspected then that the var would only hold reference to the last one and therefore keep the first one ticking on but just wanted to make sure.
 A few seconds later I confirmed